demasy/Oracle-FNDLOAD-Loader/README.md

   * Forms
   * Entry

-- Workflow & Approval Management Entities
+### Workflow & Approval Management Entities
+These entities are used for business approvals and workflow.
   * Workflow (WFLOAD)
   * Approvals Management Engine (AME)
     * Transaction Types